superqx/superqx.github.io/CONTRIBUTING.md

-# Contributing to al-folio
+# Contributing to multi-language-al-folio

-Thank you for considering contributing to al-folio!
+Thank you for considering contributing to al-folio or its multilingual version!
+Please check if your contribution is related to the template itself or to the multilingual aspect of it.
+If it is the former, please consider doing it in the original [al-folio](https://github.com/alshedivat/al-folio/) repository.
+If it is the latter, follow the instructions below.

 ## Pull Requests